-As photons with $\chi_\gamma \lesssim 1$ do not produce pairs, they will no longer contribute to the cascade.
-Electrons and positrons, however, will continue to lose energy via synchrotron radiation until $\chi_e \lesssim 0.1$.
-With a sufficiently long laser pulse, the pair gamma factor decreases asymptotically to
+While pair generation happens when the particle quantum parameter $\chi_e \gtrsim 1$, pairs with $\chi_e \lesssim 1$ continue to lose energy via synchrotron radiation.
+The energy loss remains significant as long as $\chi_e \gtrsim 0.1$.
+Thus, in a sufficiently long laser pulse, the laser reduces the pair gamma factor asymptotically to

-The effect of radiation friction is shown in Fig.~\ref{sch}c, where the blue curve shows that the pair particles rapidly lose longitudinal momentum before $t=0.1$~ps.
-At the same time, the pairs gain transverse momentum driven by the laser field, as indicated by the red curve.
-Notably, when the longitudinal and transverse momenta become comparable at $t=0.11$~ps, the pairs reverse direction.
+The effect of radiation friction is shown in Fig.~\ref{sch}c, where the blue curve reveals that the pair plasma rapidly loses longitudinal momentum before $t=\unit[0.19]{ps}$.

-\textit{Particle reflection.}---The particle reflection is caused by the relativistic light pressure in the direction of the laser propagation direction.
-In a strong laser field, the transferable momentum from the laser photons to the particles scales as $m_ec\,[a_0^2/(4\gamma)]$ in a counter-propagating setup~\cite{di_piazza_extremely_2012}.
-Therefore, the laser can stop and even reflect an electron if its gamma factor is reduced to $\gamma \sim a_0$~\cite{li_attosecond_2015}.
-By comparing this condition with \eqref{eqn:gamma}, we find that particle reflection is possible if
+\textit{Particle reflection.}---According to the classical equations of motions the radiation pressure of a counterpropagating plane-wave laser field can (instantaneously) transfer energy of the order of $m_ec\,[a_0^2/(4\gamma)]$~\cite{di_piazza_extremely_2012}.
+If the symmetry of acceleration/deceleration is broken, e.g., by the emission of photons which induce a large recoil, the laser can stop and even reflect electrons/positrons~\cite{li_attosecond_2015,fedotov_radiation_2014}.
+As a result, \eqref{eqn:gamma} is only valid until $\gamma \sim a_0$, at which point the plasma is reflected and re-accelerated by the counterpropagating laser.
+Thus, we find that particle reflection is possible if